People take over 1.3 million business trips every single day and as many as 448 million per year. That's a lot of miles

 The mileage reimbursement method is most popular because it protects both employers and their employees.
 It's in your best interest to pay employees the IRS rate or higher.
 Failing to do so could result in an unwanted lawsuit that could be difficult to win.

 For example, if you pay your employees 50 cents per mile instead of the recommended 58 cents and your employee files a claim, it's now your job to prove their costs were less than the national average.
 This would be nearly impossible to do – and not worth your time, effort, or the 8 cent saving.

 The actual expense method involves tracking the exact expenses incurred by the employee for the use of their personal vehicle.
 Costs include fuel, repairs, insurance, maintenance, event registration, and depreciation costs.

 Here, employees can calculate their exact expenses, and employers are responsible for allocating those costs between miles driven for work and personal use.
 While this is the most accurate way to calculate mileage reimbursement, it's very time-consuming and expensive.

 The lump-sum reimbursement method involves employers paying employees a fixed amount for the cost of personal vehicle use.
 This is the ideal scenario for employees since they aren't required to track their exact mileage.
-Instead, they receive either a car allowance or gas stipend in the form of a per diem payment.
+Instead, they receive either a car allowance or a gas stipend in the form of a per diem payment.

 The only stipulation surrounding this method is that both the employer and employee must agree that the fixed price covers all incurred expenses.
 Employers are also responsible for documenting other reimbursement amounts, including business expenses and labor costs, if appropriate.